Fanny Kaplan: Early life

 Relatively little is known for certain about Kaplan's background.
 She was born into a Jewish family.
 Her father was a teacher, and she had seven siblings.
 There has been confusion about her full name.
-Vera Figner (in her memoirs, At Women's Katorga), stated that Kaplan's original name was Feiga Khaimovna Roytblat-Kaplan (Фейга Хаимовна Ройтблат-Каплан).
+Vera Figner (in her memoirs, At Women's Katorga) stated that Kaplan's original name was Feiga Khaimovna Roytblat-Kaplan (Фейга Хаимовна Ройтблат-Каплан).
 However, other sources have stated that her original family name was Roytman (Ройтман), corresponding to the common German and Yiddish surname Reutemann.
 She was also sometimes known by the given name Dora.

 Kaplan was home educated and soon left home to work as a milliner in Odessa.
 She became a political revolutionary at an early age and joined a socialist group, the Socialist Revolutionaries (SRs).
 In 1906, when she was 16 years old, Kaplan was arrested in Kiev over her involvement in a terrorist bomb plot to blow up the city's governor, Vladimir Sukhomlinov.
 She was captured after a bomb she and her romantic partner were working on accidentally exploded.
 She was committed for life to the katorga, a hard labour prison camp.
 She served in the Maltsev and Akatuy prisons of Nerchinsk katorga, Siberia, where she lost her sight, which was partially restored later.
 She was released on 3 March 1917, after the February Revolution overthrew the imperial government.
 As a result of her imprisonment, Kaplan suffered from continuous headaches and periods of blindness.

 Kaplan became disillusioned with Lenin in 1917–1918, due to conflict between the SRs and the Bolsheviks.
-The latter had strong support in the soviets, but in the November 1917 elections to the Constituent Assembly, non-Bolsheviks were the majority.
+The latter had strong support in the soviets, but in the 1917 Russian Constituent Assembly election, non-Bolsheviks were the majority.
 When the Assembly met in January 1918, a Socialist Revolutionary was elected president.
 The Bolsheviks responded by dissolving the Constituent Assembly.
 By August 1918, the Bolsheviks had banned most other parties.
 Most recently, they had banned the Left Socialist Revolutionaries (Left SRs), formerly the Bolsheviks' main coalition partners, who had rebelled against them in July in opposition to the Treaty of Brest-Litovsk.
 Kaplan decided to assassinate Lenin because she considered him "a traitor to the Revolution".